 Interchange rates are the fees that businesses pay to accept payments.
 Every time a cardholder makes a purchase with a card issued through your card programme, you can earn money by negotiating to keep a portion of the interchange that a business pays.
 Interchange rates are always set by the network based on a set of broad guidelines, but depending on the MCC, the rate will differ.
 Purchases made from businesses that belong to specific categories may generate more or less interchange.
 For example, MCCs attached to business types that tend to have lower fraud rates and chargeback rates might carry a lower interchange rate.
 Conversely, MCCs that correspond to higher-risk businesses might incur a higher interchange rate.

 Some types of businesses are allowed to charge cardholders a service fee on card payments for certain MCCs, such as government-related transactions.

 High-risk merchant identification

 Some MCCs don’t receive the same level of fraud protection, especially on card-not-present (CNP) transactions.
 This usually applies to businesses that have higher fraud rates and therefore higher chargeback ratios.
-For example, some telemarketing companies and drug stores are categorized as high-risk, so incur higher chargeback fees.
+For example, some telemarketing companies and pharmacies are categorised as high risk, so incur higher chargeback fees.